howieliang/CHI-Meets-IoT-EWSN-21/README.md

 - Pei-Shin Hwang, Yi-Ting Wu, Polly Huang

 ## Call for Participation
-We invite position papers for the **1st Workshop on Computer Human Interaction in IoT Applications (CHIIoT)**.
+We invite position papers for the **1st Workshop on Computer Human Interaction in IoT Applications (CHIIoT 1)**.
 This half-day workshop will offer a cross-disciplinary forum of discussion and knowledge exchange for researchers in the both fields.
 This workshop looking at the intersection of IoT and CHI, where IoT platforms focusing on human-centered applications and CHI studies using IoT solutions to build interactive environments.

 Topics of interest include but are not limited to:
 - Emotion recognition and affective computing in IoT